Traffic Ticket with Serious Bodily Injury or Death

 - improper passing.

-The officer will note on the citation that another person was injured, serious bodily injury occurred, or that a fatality occurred.
+The officer will note on the citation whether another person was injured, seriously injured, or died as a result of the crash.
 If a serious bodily injury or fatality occurred then the officer will check the box indicating that the infraction requires a mandatory court appearance.

 Traffic Infractions with a Mandatory Court Appearance